-If Mr. Pytlinski is terminated for cause or by voluntary termination of Mr. Pytlinski, Mr. Pytlinski will not be entitled to any severance payment.
-If Mr. Pytlinski is terminated due to disability or death, Mr. Pytlinski will be entitled to his prorated annual bonus through to the date of termination, provided that Mr. Pytlinski was on track to receive such bonus in the year.
-If the employment contract is terminated by the Corporation for any other reason, Mr. Pytlinski will receive a severance payment equivalent to one-half his annual base salary prior to termination, plus one additional month severance for each year of service to a maximum total severance of nine (9) months.
-If such a triggering event had occurred on September 30, 2019, Mr. Pytlinski would have been entitled to receive US\$148,750.
-In addition, Mr. Pytlinski would be entitled to receive all or a portion of the Special Bonus in the event of a Divestiture, subject to the terms, conditions and adjustments provided for in the Pytlinski Agreement (see "Compensation Discussion and Analysis - CEO of NutraDried").
+In addition, if Mr. Lahrman is terminated for cause or by voluntary termination of Mr. Lahrman, Mr. Lahrman will not be entitled to any severance payment.
+If Mr. Lahrman is terminated due to disability or death, Mr. Lahrman will be entitled to his prorated annual bonus through to the date of termination, provided that Mr. Lahrman was on track to receive such bonus in the year.
+If the employment contract is terminated by the Corporation for any other reason, Mr. Lahrman will receive a severance payment equivalent to one-half his annual base salary prior to termination, plus one additional month severance for each year of service to a maximum total severance of nine (9) months.
+If such a triggering event had occurred on September 30, 2021, Mr. Lahrman would have been entitled to receive US\$130,000.